Child Neurology Division Chief - Associate Professor or Full Professor

 The Division of Child Neurology is a rapidly growing program at Stanford University with over 35 faculty and a large scholarly footprint in basic and translational science, as well as investigator-initiated clinical trials and correlative research, which attracts extramural funding from a full range of federal agencies and foundations.
 There are well-established subspecialty foci in stroke, traumatic brain injury, neuro-oncology, neonatal neurology, neuromuscular disorders, and epilepsy, among multiple other programs.
-The Division has established itself as a pre-eminent United States center for child neurology and as a destination clinical program with a USNWR ranking over the past 4 years of number 7 in the US, highest in the West.
+The Division has established itself as a pre-eminent United States center for child neurology and as a destination clinical program with a USNWR ranking over the past 4 years of number 7 to 11 in the US, highest in the West.

 Applications will be reviewed beginning immediately and accepted until the position is filled.

 The Department of Neurology and Neurological Sciences, School of Medicine, and Stanford University value faculty who will help foster an inclusive academic environment for colleagues, students, and staff with a wide range of backgrounds, identities, and outlooks.
 Candidates may choose to include as part of their research and teaching statements a brief discussion about how their work and experience will further these ideals.
 Additional information about Stanford's IDEAL initiative may be found here: https://ideal.stanford.edu/about-ideal/diversity-statement.

 Applicants should send a curriculum vitae, candidate statement (no longer than three pages)

 describing research and teaching activities and interests, and names of three references (provide: name, title/rank, institution, and email address).
 Applicants should apply directly to Stanford University School of Medicine’s Faculty Search and Applicant Tracking (FSAT) website at the following link: https://apptrkr.com/4863990